High Road (film): Plot

-Monica has become pregnant with Fitz's child, but encounters a brief affair with her married boss, Barry (Ed Helms), the latter which she informs Fitz about.
+Monica has become pregnant with Fitz's child, but encounters a brief affair with her married boss, Barry, the latter which she informs Fitz about.
 Upset Fitz left her behind, she pursues his trail.
 In the other pursuit, James and Officer Fogerty eventually tracks and catches up to Fitz and Jimmy, who had slept overnight in their van after visiting a diner.
 They are nearly captured, but Jimmy deflates their car tire and escapes with Fitz.
 Fitz and Jimmy have a fallout and stop at a roadside, where Jimmy trips and breaks his hand, running back to their vehicle that is being towed.
-Faking their names, they stop at a clinic, where the peculiar doctor (Horatio Sanz) suspects Fitz has kidnapped and is molesting Jimmy due to his good looks.
+Faking their names, they stop at a clinic, where the peculiar doctor suspects Fitz has kidnapped and is molesting Jimmy due to his good looks.
 Once Jimmy has a cast and sling on, however, he leaves with Fitz, taking a taxi ride to a bar named "Berlin" in Oakland.

-At the bar, Fitz finds his estranged father, Arnie (Rich Fulcher) is the club owner and drag queen performer for the bar, but he thinks low of his dad.
+At the bar, Fitz finds his estranged father, Arnie is the club owner and drag queen performer for the bar, but he thinks low of his dad.
 His girlfriend Monica turns up there as well and tells him she is pregnant from him, but he rejects the idea of fathering her child since she made out with her boss, before she storms off.
 Jimmy also admits his mom is dead.
 Upon the arrival of Jimmy's dad, James, and Officer Fogerty, a confrontation occurs where James attacks Fitz, believing in misinterpreted evidence he kidnapped and raped his son Jimmy.
 Jimmy opens up telling his dad the truth, thinking poorly of him for not being there to aid his problems, sharing the same feeling as Fitz about his father.
 However, they all reconcile in the end, with Fitz concluding that having a father rather than none is better.
 The next day, after turning down a promotion from her boss who ridicules Fitz for trying to make up with her, Monica reconnects with Fitz and the two later care for their newborn child.